Send me epic build guides and kickass vanlife tips

 Through living in a tiny space together, we’ve learned a lot about open communication and the importance of practicing patience, flexibility, and compassion.

-We’ve sat one (and a half) 10-Day Vipassana courses, which have guided us down a path of radical self-discovery and growth.
+We’ve sat two (and a half) 10-Day Vipassana courses, which have guided us down a path of radical self-discovery and growth.
 We’ve met strangers from all over the world, and every story we’ve heard is forever stamped on our hearts.

 We are entirely different people than we were when we first hit the road.